Pin Classes I: Growth Rates: Pin Words and Pin Classes

-We wish to ignore, as far as possible, this subtle and often irritating distinction between subwords and pin factors.
+We wish to ignore, as far as possible, this subtle and often irritating distinction between regular factors and pin factors.
 First, we call a pin factor of $w$ \emph{fully internal} if it occurs in $w$ starting after the second place; that is, fully internal pin factors are those of the form $w_{i,j}$ where $3 \leq i < j$.
 Note that fully internal pin factors can be found somewhere in $w$ with a preceeding letter (as opposed to numeral).
-This letter is enough to reconstruct the initial numeral of the pin factor, thus leading to the following:
+This letter is enough to reconstruct the initial numeral of the pin factor, thus leading to the following\footnote{Here we use the term \emph{$\overline{\mathcal{L}}_{P}$-factor} to refer to a factor of an infinite pin word in the usual subword sense that is in $\overline{\mathcal{L}}_{P}$.
+In other words, this is simply a substring of a pin word, starting after the first position, for which we do not change the first letter to a numeral.}:

-\begin{lemma} Let $w$ be a pin sequence.
-Then the number of fully internal pin factors of $w$ of length $n \geq 2$ is equal to the number of $\mathcal{L}^*$-subwords of $w$ of length $n+1$. \end{lemma}
+\begin{lemma} Let $w$ be an infinite pin word.
+Then the number of fully internal pin factors of $w$ of length $n \geq 2$ is equal to the number of $\overline{\mathcal{L}}_{P}$-factors of $w$ of length $n+1$. \end{lemma}

 Of course, the fully internal restriction can be removed if we further assume that $w$ is recurrent, as in this case any pin factor beginning in the first or second place can also be found later on; hence all pin factors are fully internal, giving us the following simplification: